-There are bound to be times in all relationships when a couple is out of synch in terms of sexual arousal.
-Sometimes one person wants to have sex and the other person isn't feeling very sexual in the moment,
+There are bound to be times in all relationships when a couple is out of synch in terms of sexual desire.

 The following clinical vignettes are composites of many different cases which include no identifying information: